VFPX/Win32API/samples/sample_206.md

 [GetModuleFileName](../libraries/kernel32/GetModuleFileName.md)

 ## Comment:
 First this code retrieves the handle to the icon (index=0) for the VFP executable module.
-Then it uses the GetIconInfo function to obtain some of this icon`s properties.
+Then it uses the GetIconInfo function to obtain some of this icon's properties.

 ***